 - 1. Preferred Alternative: The preferred alternative is to obtain a water right permit to use the drilled well. - 2.
 Comments and Responses: None at this time. - 3.
-Finding:

-Yes No_X Based on the significance criteria evaluated in this EA, is an EIS required?
+Finding: Yes No_X Based on the significance criteria evaluated in this EA, is an EIS required?

-If an EIS is not required, explain why the EA is the appropriate level of analysis for this proposed action: The EA is the appropriate level of analysis because the proposed project is to drill a small groundwater well in the YCGA for the domestic use of one house which is a locally accepted practice.
+If an EIS is not required, explain why the EA is the appropriate level of analysis for this proposed action: The EA is the appropriate level of analysis because the proposed project is to drill a small groundwater well in the YCGA for multiple domestic use of two units and lawn and garden use for 0.03 acres, which are locally accepted practices.
 No significant impacts are anticipated.
 None of the identified impacts for any of the alternatives is significant as defined in ARM 36.2.524.